 How We Cooked the Chicken Breasts:

-- Place chicken breasts in pressure cooker (in the water or on a steaming rack)
+Place chicken breasts in pressure cooker (in the water or on a Stainless Steel Steaming Rack)

 Pressure Cooker Chicken Breast Experiment Results

 Low Pressure or High Pressure?